What is Flare (FLR)?

 Do you want to buy Flare (FLR)

 ?
-At Coinmerce you buy Flare with SEPA, Giropay, MyBank, Coinmerce Coins and credit card (Mastercard and Visa).
+At Coinmerce you buy Flare with SEPA, Giropay, MyBank, Coinmerce Credits and credit card (Mastercard and Visa).
 So there are several ways in which you can buy Flare at Coinmerce.